 World Food Day – 16 October

-World Food Day celebrated every year on 16th October to mark the formation of the Food and Agriculture Organisation (FAO).
-Food and Agriculture Organisation of the United Nations is a specialized organization that leads international efforts to defeat hunger.
+World Food Day is celebrated every year on 16th October to mark the formation of the Food and Agriculture Organisation (FAO).
+The food and Agriculture Organisation of the United Nations is a specialized organization that leads international efforts to defeat hunger.

 The Food and Agriculture Organization of the United Nations has played an important role in making the initiative World Food Day possible and fulfilling its goal.
 Food and Agriculture Organization (FAO) ensures food security by developing ways of growing food that will work in the future so that millions of people don’t go hungry.
 It works with governments and partners to empower some of the world’s most marginalized people to end rural poverty.

 The Theme for World Food Day 2021 is “Our actions are our future- Better production, better nutrition, a better environment, and a better life”.

 As a result of globalization and urbanization and income growth, there have been changes in our diet and eating habits.
 We have moved from seasonal, mainly plant-based, and fiber-rich dishes to diets that are high in refined starches, sugar, fats, salt, processed foods, meat, and other animal-sourced products.
 Less time is spent preparing meals at home, and consumers, especially in urban areas, increasingly rely on supermarkets, fast food outlets, street food vendors, and takeaway restaurants.

 We spend less time preparing food at home rather than we prefer to eat outside food from supermarkets, fast food outlets, street food vendors, and takeaway restaurants.
 Which have led to unhealthy diets and a rise in obesity due to the sedentary lifestyles we are living in.
 This unhealthy diet is the main reason for deaths from non-communicable diseases (NCDs), including cardiovascular diseases, diabetes, and certain cancers.